dalehenrich/gsApplicationTools/docs/gettingStarted.md

    ```

    The **server session** will be blocked.
-   If you need to regain control you can interrupt the server using `CMD-.` in GemTools or tODE.
+   If you need to regain control you can interrupt the server using `ALT-.` in GemTools or tODE.

 5. In the **client session**, schedule a `simple` task and `inspect` the result:
    ```Smalltalk